linuxdeepin/dde-file-manager/dde-file-manager-lib/help/en_US/index.md

 Deepin File Manager supports multi-tab view.

-1. In Deepin File Manager, right click on the folder to open in new tab.
+1. On Deepin File Manager, right click on the folder to open in new tab.
-2. In the popup context menu, select ** Open in new tab **.
+2. In the popup context menu, select **Open in new tab**.
 3. When the window has multi-tabs, user can:
  - Click on + in tab bar to add a new tab.
  - Click on × on the right tab of the tab bar to close an existing tab.